 What’s a consumer to do?

 Everyone has to eat, and we want the best for our families.
-When even a USDA certified organic label can’t point the way to non-toxic food, what can we look for?
+What can we look for when even a USDA-certified organic label can’t point the way to non-toxic food?

 This site has good tips for avoiding fake organic products, including watching for synthetic ingredients (avoid them), checking for verification with the Non-GMO Project, and seeking out Oregon Tilth organic certification, which apparently has higher standards.
 You can learn more about organic labeling here.

 One obvious step might be to avoid food grown in China.
-There’s usually a source listed on packaging, in small print (although anything with more than one ingredient, even mixed vegetables, doesn’t have to list country of origin).
+There’s usually a source listed on the packaging in small print (although anything with more than one ingredient, even mixed vegetables, doesn’t have to list the country of origin).

 Is organic really worth it?